Schoen8888/final-stat-proj/README.md

 # final-stat-proj

 # Hi!
 I am not super familiar with GitHub, so I have made this public and available for you to edit in order to view the code more clearly.
-Just read the READ.ME in orderr to see things more clearly!
+Just read the READ.ME in order to see things more clearly!

 library(faraway)
 library(ggplot2)